What Is The Least Dense Layer Of Earth

 Let's examine each layer individually, focusing on their density and composition:

 1. The Crust: This is the outermost solid shell of the Earth, the thinnest of all layers, varying in thickness from about 5 km under the oceans (oceanic crust) to 70 km under continents (continental crust).
 The continental crust is predominantly composed of less dense felsic rocks like granite, while the oceanic crust is primarily made up of denser mafic rocks like basalt.
-Therefore, while the continental crust is thicker, its overall average density is lower than the oceanic crust.
+That's why, while the continental crust is thicker, its overall average density is lower than the oceanic crust.
 The density of the continental crust typically ranges from 2.7 to 2.9 g/cm³, while oceanic crust is denser, ranging from 2.9 to 3.0 g/cm³.

 2. The Mantle: Lying beneath the crust, the mantle extends to a depth of approximately 2,900 km.
 It's predominantly composed of silicate rocks rich in iron and magnesium.
 The upper mantle is relatively rigid and forms, together with the crust, the lithosphere.
 The lower mantle, however, is much hotter and under immense pressure, causing it to behave more plastically.
 The density of the mantle increases with depth due to increasing pressure and the gradual transition to denser minerals.
 The average density of the mantle is roughly 4.5 g/cm³, significantly higher than the crust.